-You will begin to focus your work around adult nursing, although you will continue to work with students from other fields of practice in Cooperative Learning Groups (CLGs).
+You will begin to focus your work around adult nursing.
 You will begin to develop a deeper, more critical understanding of nursing practice and of your role as a partner in relation to others.
 You will be encouraged to consider your role within the context of different healthcare settings and alongside other health and social care disciplines.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.